peeradonmoke2002/FRA502_LAB_6703/README.md

 source install/setup.bash
 ```

-However, you can add this line to your `~/.bashrc` file to source the workspace automatically when you open a new terminal.
+Alternatively, you can add this line to your `~/.bashrc` file to source the workspace automatically when you open a new terminal.

 ```bash
 echo "source ~/FRA502_LAB_6703/install/setup.bash" >> ~/.bashrc